The Battle of Los Angeles

 On February 24, naval intelligence put forth the warning that an attack was imminent.
 At 7:18 PM (Pacific time), just 2 hours later, the alert was lifted and everyone relaxed.
 But just after midnight on February 25, radars picked up an unidentified target 120 miles west of Los Angeles.
 At 2:15 AM, antiaircraft batteries were put on “green alert”.
 They were ready to fire.
 The target approached L.A. and a few minutes later a blackout was ordered by the 14th Interceptor Command.
 As Los Angeles went dark, the phone lines were flooded with calls from weary citizens who had seen something in the sky that they could not explain.
 Reports of “enemy planes” arrived in droves even as the object on radar vanished from the aircraft controllers screens.
 Other calls came in describing a large “hovering” UFO slowly gliding from Culver City towards Santa Monica.

-Objects reported in the skies
+Objects reported in the skies of Los Angeles

 The city was blacked out from 2:25 AM until 7:21 AM.
 The blackout was in effect from Los Angeles to the Mexican border.
 At 2:43 AM, a large number of planes were reported near Long Beach.
 At 3:08 AM, radio stations were ordered off the air.
 Simultaneously, an artillery colonel reported about 25 planes at 12,000 feet over Los Angeles.
 In addition, a large glowing red object was reported over Santa Monica.
 Four batteries of anti-aircraft artillery, including the 37th Coast Artillery Brigade, opened fire and the skies of Los Angeles were lit up as 12.8 pound shells were launched into the air.
 “The air over Los Angeles erupted like a volcano”.